willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

   This section is responsible for handling and maintaining the data involved with the solution.
 In addition, it is the model that will typically connect to any databases/sources utilised within the solution.
 - View

   This section displays the information from the model layer to the user.
 Developers often write the view in a friendly and easy to understand way.
-This layer also allows users to interact and change data for the controller to pass to the model to update the back-end and then back to the controller to update the view.
+This layer also allows users to interact and change data for the controller to pass to the model to update the back-end and then vice versa.
 - Controller

-  Finally, this section is responsible for the data flow between the model and view components.
+  Finally, as previously mentioned this section is responsible for the data flow between the model and view components.
 It takes any changes from the view and passes them to the model to update and vice versa.

 (Svirca, 2019; TutorialsPoint, 2022)

 To make this project more manageable, instead of creating one titanic project, I split it up into three separate parts:
 - Testing

   Testing is the part of the project that is responsible for ensuring the code stays bug/error-free.
 It is vital to write bug-free code at the start of a project.
-There will likely be problems when implementing the search and evaluation functions.
+Or there will likely be problems when implementing the search and evaluation functions later down the line.
 It will be an automated test routine which will run every time the project is run to ensure everything is working as expected.
 - Engine

   Responsible for the 'brains' of the solution.
 The engine project section will make up the model/controller part of the solution and the main bulk of code.
 I refer to it as both the model and controller here as it will be responsible for keeping the data on the GUI accurate when the engine makes a move and vice versa for when the player makes a move from the GUI.
 It will be responsible for handling all the data involved in the solution, such as moves, pieces, 50 ply count, e.t.c.
 It will implement most of the things discussed in the project analysis section.
 It will be home to the Search & Evaluate functions which are responsible for finding all moves and then filtering them down to the 'best move' in a given chess position (See Appendices B & C for roughly how this will work)
 - GUI

   This project section is self-explanatory, the 'View' section of the MVC architecture mentioned above.
 It is essentially just the project's graphical user interface.
-It gives the user control over the solution and allows them to interact with the engine quickly.
+It gives the user control over the solution and allows them to interact with the engine quickly and easily.

 The segmentation of these projects made me concentrate a lot more on what each section is supposed to achieve.
 Ultimately this led to:
 - Much less duplicated code
 - Highly modularised code
 - Fewer anti-patterns in code

 The use of this alongside the TDD approach, spoken about below, helped me split code up into appropriate objects avoiding the 'God object' anti-pattern.
 The 'God Object' anti-pattern is when a programmer puts too many functions/methods inside one class or object.
-IT is an object that attempts to solve every problem, hence the name 'God Object'.
+It is an object that attempts to solve every problem, hence the name 'God Object'.
 This is a problem as it makes it hard to:
 - Test
 - Maintain
 - Document